Strengthening Skeletal Action Recognizers via Leveraging Temporal Patterns: Proposed Approach

 In sum, we aim to design an encoding mechanism that satisfies two requirements: (i) it supports disentangling high- and low-frequency components of a sequence, enabling mitigating noise; (ii) it can be meaningfully concatenated with the original sequence to prevent the unexpected loss of necessary high-frequency information that are distinct cues for action recognition and ensure compatibility with existing recognizers.

-Our key idea for addressing the above mentioned three requirements is inspired by the following observation.
+Our key idea for addressing the above-mentioned three requirements is inspired by the following observation.
 We notice that many existing action recognizers extract movement features with temporal convolutions.
 Temporal convolutions conduct weighted sums of features within a local time window.

 Hence, we intend to leverage temporal convolutions to transform the temporal sequences into signals within the frequency domain.
 The exact procedures are described as follows.
-We concatenate original sequence $\X = [x_0, \cdots, x_{T-1}]^\top \in \R^{T}$ with the following encoding:
+We concatenate original sequence $\X = [x_0, \cdots, x_{T-1}]^\top \in \R^{T}$ ($T$ is the frame number) with the following encoding:

 We define $\mathbf{B} = [\B_0, \cdots, \B_k, \cdots, \B_{K-1}] \in \R^{K \times T}$ as a collection of basis sequences. $K$ is a hyperparameter controlling the complexity of $\mathbf{B}$, and $\odot$ represents the Hadamard (element-wise) product.
 To be more specific, the form of a single basis sequence can be written as: